Triathlon at the 2022 South American Games

-Triathlon competitions at the 2022 South American Games in Asuncion, Paraguay were held between October 2 and 4, 2022 at the Centro Acuático Nacional.
+Triathlon competitions at the 2022 South American Games in Asunción, Paraguay were held between October 2 and 4, 2022 at the Centro Acuático Nacional.

 An individual event per gender and the mixed relay competition was contested.
 A total of 11 NOC's entered teams into the competitions.
 The gold medalists in the mixed relay qualified for the 2023 Pan American Games Triathlon competitions (2 athletes per gender).